What Is A Purchase Order?

 If your organisation isn’t currently using purchase orders, it’s likely that you’re not managing the process your employees follow when they want to buy something.
-By switch to an electronic purchasing system, you’ll be able to create a formal purchasing process that controls who is able to buy what and how much money they can spend without further approval.
+By switching to an electronic purchasing system, you’ll be able to create a formal purchasing process that controls who is able to buy what and how much money they can spend without further approval.
+For purchase orders with a higher value effective purchase order control should be set in place with purchase order approval workflows to ensure the right people sign off before the commitment is made.
 Ultimately, the increased control and visibility into your company’s spending habits will give you the ability to make data-driven decisions for the betterment of the organisation.

 Start by using requisitions, that allow your team to make a formal request for the materials or things they need to do their job.
 You may already be doing this – simply asking your team to email their manager with the request, then having the manager make the purchase.

-Instead, creating a standardised purchase requisition form and requiring all employees to use it, ensures receiving requisitions isn’t a waste of anyone’s time.
+Instead, creating a standardized purchase order request form and requiring all employees to use it, ensures receiving requisitions isn’t a waste of anyone’s time.
 It has all the information people need to approve the requisition and automatically attaches it to the corresponding purchase order when the requisition is approved.